BlockchainCommons/zmigrate/docs/bestpractices.md

 * _Example:_ The entire modern data set from `zcashd` was converted as first-class data.
 Other wallets may find that they have additional data, such as information on `swaps` stored by YWallet.
 This should be stored as second-class data using attachments.

 ***[Export:] Store the Entire Data Set.*** After migrating all the discrete data elements into ZeWIF, the complete wallet file should be stored as a separate [attachment](attachments.md), to ensure that nothing is lost, not even class III data.
-The `vendor` should be defined with a reverse of the main domain name for the wallet publisher and the `conformsTo` should be set to the best specification for the wallet or if that does not exist the central marketing page for the wallet.
+The `vendor` should be defined with a reverse of the main domain name for the wallet publisher and the `conformsTo` should be set to URL of the best specification for the wallet or if that does not exist the URL of the central marketing page for the wallet.
 The attachment should be placed as the first `attachments` element of the top-level `Zewif` object.

 * _Example:_ This may not be necessary for `zcashd` or `zingo` as we believe they were entirely converted as part of the development process for ZeWIF.
 However, for new, third-party wallets, we suggest a blob of the entire data set be stored in the first `attachments` element of `Zewif`, as described above.